Alternate Side Parking During Snow Removal

 Snow and Ice Removal Program

-The Village of Lincolnwood has 75 lane miles of roads to plow.
-The snow plan divides the community into 10 plow routes.
-The goal of the Village’s snow removal plan is to have all of the streets cleared in eight hours, in the event of a four to six-inch snowfall.
-Below are some frequently asked questions regarding the Public Works Department’s snow removal efforts.
+The Village of Lincolnwood is responsible for 75 lane miles of roads to plow during inclement weather.
+To efficiently manage this operation, the snow removal plan divides the community into 10 plow routes.
+The goal of the Village’s snow removal plan is to have all of the Village-owned streets cleared within eight hours of a four to six-inch snowfall event.

 When are streets plowed?